andrewtran1995/gold-project/README.md

 # gold-project

-Main Functionality
+## Main Functionality
-1-[NinjaCourse] Add classes to a schedule to ensure no conflicts See multiple variations to determine best schedule.
+1-[NinjaCourse] Add classes to a schedule to ensure no conflicts

-Tasks
--Inject a button at appropriate place
+                See multiple variations to determine best schedule.